 - 1 teaspoon pure vanilla extract

-- optional for garnish: 2 ounces melted semi-sweet baking chocolate for drizzling and chocolate sprinkles
+- optional for garnish: 2 ounces (57g) melted semi-sweet chocolate for drizzling and chocolate sprinkles

 - Make the cupcakes: Preheat the oven to 350°F (177°C).
 Line a 12-count muffin pan with cupcake liners.
 Set aside.

 - Melt the butter and chocolate together in the microwave.
-Microwave in 30 second increments, stirring between each time.
+Microwave in 30-second increments, stirring after each increment.
 You may also melt the butter and chocolate over low heat on the stovetop.
 Stir until smooth and set aside to slightly cool.

 - Divide the batter between 12 liners in your cupcake pan.
 Bake for 18 minutes, or until a toothpick inserted in the center comes out clean.
 Allow to cool completely before frosting.

-- Store leftovers in the refrigerator for up to 4-5 days.
+- Cover and store leftovers in the refrigerator for up to 4–5 days.

 - Make Ahead & Freezing Instructions: Prepare cupcakes 1 day in advance.
 Keep cupcakes covered tightly at room temperature and frost the day of serving.
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.

-- Baking Chocolate: You can find baking chocolate right next to the chocolate chips in the baking aisle– sold in 4 ounce bars.
-I like Bakers or Ghirardelli brands.
+- Baking Chocolate & White Chocolate: You can find baking chocolate right next to the chocolate chips in the baking aisle—it’s often sold in 4-ounce (113g) bars.
+I like Baker’s or Ghirardelli brands.
+Do not use chocolate chips, which contain stabilizers and won’t melt smoothly.

 - Buttermilk: Buttermilk is required for this recipe.
 You can make your own DIY version of buttermilk if needed.
 Add 1 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1/2 cup.
 (In a pinch, lower fat or nondairy milks work for this soured milk, but the cupcakes won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.